-- When the sliding door is fully closed, push the sliding door switch on the door pillar or push and hold the sliding door switch on the instrument panel for about 1 second.
-The sliding door will automatically open to the fully opened position. - When the sliding door is fully opened, push the sliding door switch on the door pillar or push and hold the sliding door switch on the instrument panel for about 1 second.
+- When the sliding door is fully closed, push and hold the sliding door switch on the instrument panel for about 1 second.
+The sliding door will automatically open to the fully opened position. - When the sliding door is fully opened, push and hold the sliding door switch on the instrument panel for about 1 second.
 The

-- sliding door will automatically close to the fully closed position. - If the sliding door switch is pushed while the sliding door is being operated automatically, the door will start moving in the reverse direction and stop at the fully opened or closed position. - When the child safety sliding door lock is in the lock position, the sliding door cannot be opened by the sliding door switch on the door pillar. - The sliding doors can be opened by the instrument panel switch (A) or (B) even if the sliding door is locked or the power door main switch is in the OFF position.
+- sliding door will automatically close to the fully closed position. - If the sliding door switch is pushed while the sliding door is being operated automatically. the door will start moving in the reverse direction and stop at the fully opened or closed position. - The sliding doors can be opened by the instrument panel switch (A) or (B) even if the sliding door is locked or the power door main switch is in the OFF position.